BasselMahmoudD/Redis_Small_App/my-nodejs-app/README.md

 This project is a simple Node.js application that provides an API for managing photos.
 It allows users to retrieve all photos and get a specific photo by its ID.

+## Now with Redis Pub/Sub Messaging Support

+The application now supports Redis Pub/Sub messaging.
+When specific events occur (such as adding a new photo), a message is published to a Redis channel.
+Other services or processes can subscribe to this channel to receive real-time notifications.

+### How Pub/Sub Works in This Project

+- **Publisher:** Publishes messages when certain actions occur (e.g., a new photo is added).
+- **Subscriber:** Listens for messages on specific channels and performs actions or logs notifications when events occur.

 ## Project Structure

 ```